devstaff-crete/DevStaff-Heraklion/intro-presentation/README.md

 # DevStaff intro presentation
 The `slides-devstaff-intro.html` file contains the intro presentation of the DevStaff's meetup in an open format.
 We use [reveal.js](https://github.com/hakimel/reveal.js) as the engine behind the presentation.

-The presentation originally set up using the free plan of [slides.com](https://slides.com/).
+The presentation was originally set up using the free plan of [slides.com](https://slides.com/).

 ## Using the presentation